Siege of Gori: Background

-Battle
+Siege

 Gori, the heart of the Kingdom of Kartli, was Simon's first objective before retaking Tbilisi and other fortified towns, as Gori would provide a good stronghold for resisting the enemy.
 In 1598, Simon I laid siege to Turkish garrison at the fortress of Gori.
 The garrison soon fell into the state of privation, and they became compelled to obtain their food by force from the neighboring villages.
 Despite this, they valiantly resisted.
 In Spring 1599, the Georgians raised the siege during Lent, which was a common practice among Georgians and led Ottomans to believe that the Georgians abandoned their goals.
 However, this was a trick, and as soon as the Turks relaxed their vigilance, Simon I decided to act.
 The former mouravi of Gori Sulkhan Turmanidze and tavadi Pharsadan Tsitsishvili had stockpiled the ladders upon King's order, and at agreed signal met at night near Gori, where the rivers of Mtkvari and Liakhvi meet.
 King Simon I was also there.
 The joined armies moved unobserved in the darkness, set their ladders against the walls and stormed the citadel of Gori.
-The army was led by Simon's brother Vakhtang, the vanguard was commanded by Gocha.
+The army was led by Simon's brother Vakhtang, the vanguard was commanded by Prince Gocha.
 The fighting continued till down, but ultimately the Turks surrendered the fortress as further resistance was futile.
 After liberating Gori, Simon began to prepare for retaking Tbilisi, while Ottoman Sultan sent a large army to quell the rebellion.